bridgesense/lampready/README.md

 vagrant ssh
 ```

-* Access the website via https://192.168.33.10 or customize a url in your hosts file
+* Access the website via https://192.168.33.10 or use your custom domain settings (see below)

 * Access outbound mail from https://192.168.33.10/webmail (user: vagrant, pass: vagrant)